alokpadhi/30daysJavaScript/README.md

 # 30daysJavaScript
-30 days 30 projects with pure javascript no library and framework used
+This is the repo for #JavaScript30
+30 Days and 30 Projects
+Every project will built using only javascript (not counting html and css and corrseponding libraries for designing), no external library and framework will be used.
+These projects will be helpful to improve the skills of javascript and to enhance the real power of javascript